 The green tree frog is a relatively large, thin amphibian, usually bright green in color with large toe pads and a white belly.
 Most individuals have orange or gold spots scattered on their backs and a clearly defined ivory or yellow stripe along the upper jaw and side.
 Although their range is expanding to many parts of Piedmont, green tree frogs are mainly found in the coastal plain, where they can be extremely abundant along wetland margins and in swamps.
 During the day, these frogs hide under vegetation by the water or in other humid, shaded areas.

 At night, they look for flying insects, often performing acrobatic maneuvers while jumping from branch to branch.
-Tree frogs are not aggressive or poisonous.
+Contrary to popular belief, tree frogs are not aggressive or poisonous.
 The highest risks you can take when handling them are skin irritations and Salmonella bacteria.
-However, it is best to refrain from handling them as your skin absorbs oxygen and other chemicals around you, which can transfer to the frog and weaken its immune system.
+Therefore, it is best to refrain from handling them.

 Your skin absorbs oxygen and other chemicals around you, so holding them with unwashed hands can transfer chemicals from your hand to your skin.
 Tree frogs will absorb these chemicals quickly and can weaken their immune system, making them more susceptible to disease.